-Since 2010 Jo King's studio has been based in the Dutch town of Zaltbommel and painting is his main profession.
+Between 2010 - 2018 Jo King's studio was based in the Dutch town of Zaltbommel.

 "I strive to create art that grabs the attention of the viewer and subsequently their own imagination in creating the story behind what they see.
 If an artwork needs an explanation to make it valid as art, then that does not excite me.
 Explanations should only exist to enhance and deepen the understanding of the viewer's first impression."

 2011 - "Het Beeld Geeft De Aanwijzing" by Jan Groenendijk, featuring work by Jo King and the other members of the Bommelse Kunstroute.

 2015 - JAZZIZ , the USA's award winning jazz magazine, featured Jo's artwork on the front cover of its Summer issue.